 MOC opportunities through AASLD’s Live Meetings

-Visit ABIM.org for a list of available MOC activities that are included in your annual MOC fee.
-For example, ABIM offers an annual Update in Transplant Hepatology or Update in Gastroenterology for 10 points each (30 multiple-choice, open-book questions).
+Visit ABIM’s website for available MOC activities that are included in your annual MOC fee.
+ABIM is phasing out their Medical Knowledge Modules after 2018.
+The last Update in Transplant Hepatology is currently available through June 30, 2018, which is worth 10 MOC Medical Knowledge points.
 MOC activities can be in any specialty, not necessarily the certification you wish to maintain.

 Credit for taking a certification exam